Agent Memory: Building Memory-Aware Agents

 What You’ll Learn

-- ✓Build a Memory Manager that handles multiple memory types
+- ✓Build a Memory Manager that routes writes and reads across multiple typed memory stores

 Highlights